modiimedia/arri/languages/README.md

-# Arri Codegen
+# Languages

-This directory contains all of the first party arri code generation plugins.
+This directory contains libraries and generators for each target language